 The standard minimum rental age in Iceland is 20, however, with some agencies, you may need to be older to rent larger vehicles.
 This can be 21, or even sometimes 23.
 Usually, the age will be listed clearly when you book or can be found in the agency's terms and conditions.

-There are also some agencies which may allow a 19-year-old to rent with them.
+There are also some agencies that may allow a 19-year-old to rent with them.
 Either as the main driver or an additional driver.
 Either check the 'supplier terms' or try contacting the company you are booking with to see if this is possible!

 Book In Advance